cdmihai/522/hw3/imp/6-imp-everything/2-imp-type-system-bigstep/README.txt

 --- Observations, thoughts ---
 ------------------------------

-1) Straightforward, as simple as it can get.
+1) Straightforward, as simple and modular as it can get.